dsalomoni/bdp2-2022/containers/README.md

 ```

 Remember to change the VM1 security group appropriately or you won't be able to connect to the portainer container.
 Make sure that as _source_ IP address you put that of your own laptop.
+Do __not__ open the security group for port 443 to the world.

 ## Run mypi.py in a container

-Create an alpine container, connect to it and run `mypi.py`:
+Create an alpine container, connect to it and run `mypi.py` inside the container:

 ```
 docker run --rm -it --name=test1 alpine sh